elatov/elatov.github.io/_posts/2013-01-14-connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server.md

     Connection to 192.168.0.121 4001 port [tcp/*] succeeded!

 It worked without any custom firewall rules.
-Must be a bug in ESXi 5.0u1, but I am glad that it&#8217;s fixed in ESXi 5.1GA.
+Must be a bug in ESXi 5.0u1, but I am glad that it's fixed in ESXi 5.1GA.
 After I added the custom rule to my 5.0 install I was able to connect to my VM over the Moxa device.